What is ASD? Is it different from post-traumatic stress disorder?

 Is PTSD Always Preceded by ASD?

-If ASD occurs immediately after the trauma, and PTSD is when it lasts over a month, it is intuitive that the one leads to the other.
+If ASD occurs immediately after trauma, and post-traumatic conditions last longer, it is intuitive that one leads to the other.
 But in reality, the response is sometimes delayed.

-PTSD symptoms can sometimes emerge weeks, months, or even years after the traumatic experience, bypassing the immediate acute stress reaction phase that characterizes ASD.
+Symptoms can emerge weeks, months, or even years after the traumatic experience, bypassing the immediate acute stress reaction phase that characterizes ASD.

 Is Treatment the Same for ASD and PTSD?

-The treatment for Acute Stress Disorder (ASD) and Post-Traumatic Stress Disorder (PTSD) has similarities, but there are also important differences tailored to the specific characteristics and duration of each condition.
+The treatment for Acute Stress Disorder and Post-Traumatic Stress Disorder has similarities, but there are also important differences tailored to the specific characteristics and duration of each condition.

 For ASD:

-- Immediate intervention is often focused on symptom management and prevention of PTSD.
+- Immediate intervention is often focused on symptom management and prevention of long-term trauma disorders.
 Treatment may include cognitive-behavioral therapy (CBT), particularly techniques aimed at reducing symptoms of anxiety and avoidance, and managing intrusive thoughts.

 - Psychological first aid (PFA) is commonly employed immediately following a traumatic event to support individuals and reduce the initial distress.